Majestychen/Python-IDE/README.md

+## Welcome to Swift 4
+I am going to attempt to port the existing core Objective-C application into a Swift-based application.
+I am going to be using version 4.0 (beta) of the Swift language.
+Enjoy!

 <img src="Cover.png" width="860" />

 Python IDE for iOS is a free, open source project that is my attempt at recreating IDLE for mobile devices.
 Notice how I said IDLE and not PyCharm or some other advanced IDE.
 This is my attempt at creating a cost-effective simulation of the Python programming language without the use of external servers/compilers.